The evolution of SOC and Development: Interactions in policy and practice

 Serious Organised Crime (SOC) and development have become inherently interrelated.
 With SOC explicitly referenced in the Sustainable Development Goals, addressing organised crime has now been firmly placed within the mandate of development actors.
 The role of development has been increasingly recognised in policy circles, with actors such as the World Bank and UNODC reporting on the relationship between the two, and USAID and FCDO acknowledging development responses to SOC in their programming and research, respectively.

 However, the actual relationship between SOC and development remains unclear, and frequent turnover within government departments has undermined institutional memory and lesson learning.
 This research project will unpack the relationship between SOC and development in policy and practice, considering political dimensions that have underpinned the relationship since 2011 and identify a roadmap for future work in this area.
-Initial research questions inlcude:
+Initial research questions include:

 • Why did the relationship between SOC and Development emerge as a policy agenda?